discover

 mpe vs traditional midi

-mpe Augmented dynamics
+mpe continuous dynamics

-midi Limited dynamics
+midi static dynamics

 MPE is rapidly being adopted by software and hardware manufacturers, forming a bridge to MIDI 2.0, which will integrate high-resolution per-note expression natively into the protocol.